We all have one: a favorite detective.

 Being very Smart

 Sometimes, your master detective is too brilliant.
 They are one step ahead of everyone else.
 They see too much.
-They already know who the murder is before the end of chapter 2, and then the question comes to how do they prove it?
+They already know who the murderer is before the end of chapter 2, and then the question comes to how do they prove it?

-For most of the Sherlock books, Dr. Watson acts on the narrator in the books.
+For most of the Sherlock books, Dr. Watson acts as the narrator in the books.
 One of the reasons for this is that Sherlock is beyond intelligent, and most readers won’t relate to him.
 He’s eccentric.
 Sherlock’s oddball character might turn off some readers, whereas Watson’s character is more “normal.”

-The two make a good pair and have become an iconic dynamic duo that solves crimes both off-screen (novels) and onscreen.
+The two make a good pair and have become an iconic dynamic duo that solves crimes both off-screen (novels) and on-screen.

 How does your character see things other people do not see?
 What are their unique gifts?
 Detectives are very observant.